6lyc/FedCEO_Collaborate-with-Each-Other/README.md

-# FedCEO-Collaborate-with-Each-Other
+# FedCEO-Clients Collaborate: Flexible Differentially Private Federated Learning with Guaranteed Improvement of Utility-Privacy Trade-off (ICML 2025)

-This repository contains the code for our paper:
+The implementation of our paper:

 Clients Collaborate: Flexible Differentially Private Federated Learning with Guaranteed Improvement of Utility-Privacy Trade-off